Rates of estimation for high-dimensional multi-reference alignment: Method-of-moments estimator

 to define a pilot estimator $\tilde{\phi}$ for $\phi$.
-We show that, resolving the phase ambiguity of $\hat{\Phi}$ using this pilot estimate and then re-estimating $\hat{\phi}$ by least squares, the resulting procedure achieves the same risk as described in Lemmas \ref{lemma:oracleMoM} and \ref{lemma:optimizationMoM} under a requirement for $N$ that is larger by a factor of $K^2$. \end{Remark}
+We show that, resolving the phase ambiguity of $\hat{\Phi}$ using this pilot estimate and then re-estimating $\hat{\phi}$ by least squares, the resulting procedure achieves the same risk as described in Theorem \ref{thm:oracleMoM} under a requirement for $N$ that is larger by a factor of $K^2$. \end{Remark}